 Courtyard – a subsidiary of Marriott – is an extremely popular hotel chain.
 However, hotels like Courtyard and other Marriott brands experience bed bug infestations in some of their guest rooms as do all other hotels.
 Because of this, guests may not know that their room was recently treated for bed bugs and may walk blindly into dangers that the hotel should have warned them about and eliminated.
 Visit our results page to read how our law firm has helped real victims of bed bug injuries.

 If you stayed at a Courtyard Marriott hotel that failed to eliminate bed bugs from your room and you faced bed bug bites and other effects of a bed bug infestation, call Whitney, LLP today.
-Our Courtyard hotel bed bug injury attorneys represent the victims of bed bug bites at hotels across the country.
+Our Courtyard hotel bed bug injury attorneys represent the victims of bed bug bites at hotels in Maryland.
 For a free legal consultation, call to speak with our lawyers today at (410) 583-8000.

 Damages for Bed Bug Bites and Injuries

 The core injury that you face from contact with bed bugs is their bites.
 Bed bugs, like mosquitos or fleas, drink blood and bite their victims to get to it.
 If you stay in a hotel room that has a bed bug infestation in its bed, you could wake up to find dozens or hundreds of bites.